 You can use your smartphone for navigation purposes, but it must be hands-free only (such as safely stowed on the windscreen), and you must not program navigation while the vehicle’s engine is running.
 I recommend getting a phone holder for your car dashboard for your travels.

 The Tunnels in the Faroe Islands

-However, the old tunnels only have one lane and they can be scary to drive through.
+The old tunnels only have one lane, and they can be scary to drive through.
 On the northern islands of Kalsoy, Bordoy, and Vidoy is where you’ll find these tunnels.
-They are dark and as an unsuspecting tourist can really give you a fright.
+As an unsuspecting tourist, they are dark and can really frighten you.
 Always keep those headlights on!

 There are turnouts in the old tunnels every 100 meters.
 Turnouts are on the right-hand side of the tunnels, and a driver who is on the right has to give way to oncoming traffic.
-In the case of meeting a truck in a one-lane tunnel, a car has to drive into the turnout whether it is on your right or left.
+When meeting a truck in a one-lane tunnel, a car must drive into the turnout, whether on your right or left.